Amed Rosario Player Props: Guardians vs. Yankees

 Yankees Pitching Rankings

-- The pitching staff for the Yankees has a collective 11.4 K/9 to pace MLB.
+- The 10.7 strikeouts per nine innings put together by the Yankees pitching staff ranks first in MLB.

-- The Yankees' 2.81 team ERA ranks fourth among all league pitching staffs.
+- The Yankees' 2.76 team ERA ranks fourth among all MLB pitching staffs.

-- Yankees pitchers combine to give up the third-fewest home runs in baseball (six total, 0.7 per game).
+- Yankees pitchers combine to allow the third-fewest home runs in baseball (six total, 0.6 per game).

-- The Yankees are sending German (0-1) to the mound for his second start of the season.
+- Cole (2-0) takes the mound for the Yankees to make his third start of the season.

-- The righty last appeared in relief on Sunday, when he threw 2/3 innings against the Baltimore Orioles while giving up hits.
+- In his most recent appearance -- out of the bullpen on Monday -- the right-hander tossed 2/3 innings against the Cleveland Guardians while surrendering hits.

 © 2023 Data Skrive.
 All rights reserved.